ctokheim/PrimerSeq/README.md

 Primer3 does the actual primer design after appropriate sequences are extracted.
 Primer3 is assumed to be in the `PrimerSeq/primer3` directory.
 That means primer3_core should be found `PrimerSeq/primer3/src/primer3_core`.
 A custom path for Primer3 can be specified by modifying PrimerSeq.cfg.
+Primer3 is licensed under GPLv2.0.

 Java
 ====